How to Become a Good Merchandiser Tips

 24. Organize shipment.

-25. Maintain six rights of merchandising
+25. Maintain the six rights of merchandising

 • Right Price,